billfitzgerald/infosec-primer/getting_started.md

 <figure>
   <img alt="Verifying network name in iOS" src="images/image56.png" width="337.00" height="162.26" title="Verifying network name in iOS">
     <br>
-  <figcaption>Image Caption: Verifying network name in iOS.</figcaption>
+  <figcaption>Image Caption: Verifying network name in iOS</figcaption>
 </figure>
 </div>

 The proxy settings are at the bottom of the network settings screen.
-Enable manual proxy settings and enter the network address found in the previous steps, and the port number as shown below.
+Enable manual proxy settings and enter the network address found in the previous steps and the port number as shown below.

 <div align="center">
 <figure>